MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 ### Step 2: Create a pipeline

-Define the pipeline that will be used to deploy the cluster, create schema entities, and ingest data.
+Define the pipeline (*deploy-environ*) that will be used to deploy the cluster, create schema entities, and ingest data.

-// **VP: Where is this defined?**

-You'll need to create variables for the following:
+You'll want to [create secret variables](/azure/devops/pipelines/process/variables?view=azure-devops&tabs=classic%2Cbatch) for the following:

 | Variable Name | Description |
 |--|--|